aws/aws-sdk-js-v3/clients/client-global-accelerator/README.md

 are anycast from the Amazon Web Services edge network.
 For IPv4, Global Accelerator provides two static IPv4 addresses.
 For dual-stack, Global Accelerator provides a total of four addresses: two static IPv4 addresses and two static IPv6 addresses.
-With a standard accelerator for IPv4, instead of using the addresses that Global Accelerator provides, you can configure these entry points to be IPv4 addresses from your own IP address ranges that you bring toGlobal Accelerator (BYOIP). </p>
+With a standard accelerator for IPv4, instead of using the addresses that Global Accelerator provides, you can configure these entry points to be IPv4 addresses from your own IP address ranges that you bring to Global Accelerator (BYOIP). </p>
 <p>For a standard accelerator,
 they distribute incoming application traffic across multiple endpoint resources in multiple Amazon Web Services Regions , which increases the availability of your applications.
 Endpoints for standard accelerators can be Network Load Balancers, Application Load Balancers,